-- the retailer's name, address, and account number; - the tax period(s) involved; - the type and amount of tax in dispute; - an itemized schedule of the findings with which the retailer does not agree; and - a summary statement of the grounds upon which the retailer relies for the purpose of showing the tax is not due.
+- the retailer's name, address, and account number; - the tax period(s) involved; - > the type and amount of tax in dispute; and - a summary statement of findings with which the retailer does not agree and the grounds upon which the retailer relies for the purpose of showing the tax is not due.

-The protest or request for hearing must be signed by the retailer and filed in duplicate.
+The protest or request for hearing must be signed by the retailer.